 Other geographic indicators.

-This type of information would be collected by program rather than manually, and the information would be collected in a content server, so that it could be matched with advertisements or other content, and those could be served to the visitor of a site.
+This type of information would be collected by a program rather than manually.
+The information would be collected in a content server to be matched with advertisements or other content.
+Those could be served to the visitor of a site.

-Examples of some of the types of ads and content that may be served are described in the document, and these may include listings of local television and radio programming, and ads or promotions for groceries, restaurants, florists, car dealerships, real estate services, and more.
+Examples of some of the types of ads and content that may be served are described in the document.
+These may include listings of local television and radio programming and ads or promotions for groceries, restaurants, florists, car dealerships, real estate services, and more.

-The location of a site may also be determined using other techniques, and could include a look at the behavior of users, such as the “clicking of business name, telephone number or other links.”
+The location of a site may also be determined using other techniques.
+For example, it could include a look at the behavior of users, such as the “clicking of business name, telephone number or other links.”